 Pierre again began to walk through the entry like he had every other door in his adult life, and was immediately interrupted by Esperanza, “Ah, ah, ah!
 Stand up straight.”
 He did.
 “Face me!”
 He did this as well.
 “Now, take a step!”

 Pierre smiled when he realized what she was trying to do.
 Even though he had been working on the massive doors, it hadn’t sunk in how big they were.
 As he walked through the door like a normal-sized person would, he felt it fitting that the home of this beautiful woman had doors that seemed to be custom-built just for him.

 “Some coffee,” Esperanza offered.

 “Only if you join me,” Pierre returned.

-“Well, I was already going to have some, so it will be you who is joining me.
+“Well, I was already going to have some, so it will be you who are joining me.
 Have a seat.
 I’ll be right back.”

 Pierre looked at the small table and pair of wood-and-wicker chairs.
 They looked more like decoration than actual furniture.
-When Esperanza returned, she found him leaning against the high counter she stood behind when she was open for business.
+When Esperanza returned, she found him leaning against the high counter she stood behind when the shop was open for business.